jean-moorman/StyleTransfer/README.md

 conda activate pytorch \
 conda install pytorch torchvision cudatoolkit=YOUR_CUDA_VERSION -c pytorch

 P.S.
-To find your CUDA version, run nvidia-smi in terminal
+To find your CUDA version, run nvcc -V in linux terminal

 Training CMD Example (You should play around with content-weight to style-weight ratios), takes around 4 hrs on GPU: